 Who should attend?
 All individuals with stewardship over people are encouraged to attend this and the other two parts of the FLSA training.
 Why should you attend? -- To be more informed and aware of issues you may face that pertain to this law, seek proper counsel in the decision-making process, and to better understand the reasons for certain decisions and the processes employed in making these decisions.

-The FMLA protects both the employee and employer in cases where medical or family issues are conflicting with one's work obligations.
-But when does FMLA apply and under what circumstances?
+The FMLA protects both the employee and employer in cases where medical or family issues conflict with one's work obligations.
+But when does FMLA apply, and under what circumstances?
 And how do managers navigate work requirements when their employees claim conflicting illness or family priorities?
-Numerous legal landmines surround this law, particularly in regard to how managers respond to FMLA leaves before, during and after such leaves.
+Numerous legal landmines surround this law, particularly in regard to how managers respond to FMLA leaves before, during, and after such leaves.

 BYU-Idaho currently employs around 3,500 students each semester.
 This number continues to increase.
 There are more student employees on campus than all other employees combined.
 Students fill numerous roles - typical student jobs, internships, volunteers, practicums.
 Some students have multiple roles and work for multiple departments simultaneously.
 Employment laws and IRS regulations apply in some cases and not in others.
 Indeed, the student employment arena is quite diverse and can get rather complex given the varied circumstances.